 Robocash is also one of the rare platforms with a dedicated Telegram channel.
 It contains mostly marketing announcements, which are similar to the content posted by the platform on Twitter or Facebook.

 In addition, there’s an unofficial Telegram group.
 Anna from Robocash is available to answer investors’ questions.

 In terms of support, there’s a contact form available on the website.
 In addition to this, it’s possible to get in touch with Robocash by e-mail or phone.

 Actual performance of my Robocash portfolio

-Robocash's facts and figures
+Robocash's facts & figures

-As of March 2019
+As of August 2022

 Who can invest at Robocash

 Any person age of 18, who has a bank account in one of the European Union countries, can become an investor on Robocash.

 Please note that this review may contain affiliate links.
 It means that I will earn a commission if you decide to invest after clicking through the link – at no additional cost to you, of course -.
 Please understand that I have experienced all of these companies, and I recommend them because they are helpful and useful, not because of the commissions I make if you decide to invest through my links.